liyipeng-moon/Triple-N-Docs/docs/MonkeyLogic.md

-## Behavioral Control
+## MonkeyLogic

-We use MonkeyLogic for behavioral control: [MonkeyLogic website](https://monkeylogic.nimh.nih.gov/)
+We use a matlab-based software, [MonkeyLogic](https://monkeylogic.nimh.nih.gov/) for behavioral control.